EliahKagan/symlink/README.md

 ## Results

-I ran this as a user with administrative privileges (i.e. a member of the `Administrators` group) but with UAC enabled on a Windows 11 machine, *where developer mode was **not** enabled*, for which:
+I ran this as a user with administrative privileges (i.e. a member of the `Administrators` group) but with UAC enabled, on a Windows 11 machine, *where developer mode was **not** enabled*, for which:

 ```text